JaykingLJK/Smart-Inventory-App/README.md

 Page 9: Check out with camera page

-4, 7, 6, 9: option page and camera: Eleen
+4, 7, 6, 9: option page and camera: Eleen -> Scanner Testing

-5, 8: manually check in/out: MY
+5, 8: manually check in/out: MY -> Calendar-DatePick for check-in, ListSelection for check-out

-models design and api call: JK
+models design and api call: JK -> Notification Testing and Integration